midhunkalarikkal/FullDomain/Notes/MongoDB.md

 - Ideal for structured data, like banking apps or applications with complex relationships.
 - Examples: MySQL, PostgreSQL, Oracle.

-If the db folows codds 12 rule [0 - 12] then the db becomes a relational db
+If the db follows codds 12 rule [0 - 12] then the db becomes a relational db

-mysql [ and maxDB, mariaDB also ] is developed by micahel videnium postgresql is developed by michael stonebreaker
+mysql [ maxDB, mariaDB also ] is developed by micahel videnium postgresql is developed by michael stonebreaker

 `mysql vs postgresql`